camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 * The **AWS Global Infrastructure** is designed and built to deliver a **flexible, reliable, scalable**, and **secure** cloud computing environment with high-quality **global network performance**.
 ![](https://i.imgur.com/9xs8bUX.png)
 ### 1. AWS Regions
 An **AWS Region** is a geographical area with one or more **Availability Zones**.
-An availability zone consists of one ore more data centers.
+An availability zone consists of one or more data centers.
 * To achieve **fault tolerance and stability**, AWS regions are <u>**isolated**</u> from one another.
-	* Resources in one regions are not automatically replicated to another.
+	* Resources in one region are not automatically replicated to another.
 	* It is your responsibility to replicate data across regions if your business requires it.

 > AWS regions introduced before March 20th → *enabled by default*.
 Any regions introduced after → disabled by default (you must enable them to use them)